gilbox/vizone/README.md

 Application-flow graphing.
 Still in early stages of development, but fully functional.

-Note that this project was previously called simflux-viz.
-However, it's name has changed to vizone and simflux-viz is a plugin for vizone.
-Some of this document still needs to be updated to reflect this change.

 Here's what it looks like (it's more colorful now, this screenshot is old)...

 ![screenshot](http://i.imgur.com/YtDsEcL.png)